When we got up this morning, I was pleasantly surprised by temps just

 same ‘loop’ route as me.
 There isn’t

-creek crossings and a couple more campsites, it’s about a quarter mile to the
+creek crossings are a couple more campsites, it’s about a quarter mile to the

 Buffalo River.